VikingStudio/FG-5E-Enhancer/README.md

 - Show faction/space underlay: Shows or hides the underlay added for tokens faction (friend/foe/neutral).
 Re-add tokens to update.
 - Show reach underlay: Shows or hides the reach underlay added on hover for tokens.
 Re-add tokens to update.
 - Stop token rotation: Stops token rotation as much as possible when mouse wheel is scrolled over token.
 Tries to reset it as turning straight up on mouse scroll.
-- Token height font size: Size of height widget text on top of tokens.
 - Token underlay opacity (GM only): Select the opacity of the graphical highlight underneath tokens when hovering over items in the combat tracker.

-## Menu Options '5E Enhancer, Window Resizing'
+# Menu Options '5E Enhancer, Window Resizing'
-- New menu options in your settings, under 'Window Resizer 5E', that enable you to change your default window sizes for a lot of different types.
+- New menu options that enable you to change your default window sizes for a lot of different types.

 ## Features, Combat
 - Delete tokens from map and CT with single mouse click.